-- Portsmouth and Southampton had the highest percentage dissatisfied with private allocated parking. - Southampton and Test Valley had the highest percentage dissatisfied with storage space. - Overall, bedroom sizes showed fairly similar results across all local authority areas with many local authority areas being generally satisfied - Gosport and Rushmoor had the highest percentage of satisfied new home movers. - Portsmouth and New Forest had the greatest percentage dissatisfied with room sizes, whereas Gosport and Rushmoor had the highest levels of satisfaction.
+- Portsmouth and Southampton had the highest percentage dissatisfied with private allocated parking. - Southampton and Test Valley had the highest percentage dissatisfied with storage space. - local authority areas being generally satisfied Gosport and Rushmoor had the highest percentage of satisfied new home movers. - Portsmouth and New Forest had the greatest percentage dissatisfied with room sizes, whereas Gosport and Rushmoor had the highest levels of satisfaction.